 - No Celebrities Were Harmed: A lot of his books have subtle and not so subtle references to real-life political and literary figures in his books.
 His novel Shame is essentially a satire on Pakistan's government with thinly veiled expies of the Bhutto family.
 Then there's "The Widow" of Midnight's Children.

 - One of Us: He wrote a children's book on video games, and has also expressed fondness for superhero comics and rock music.

 - Romanticism Versus Enlightenment: Firmly on the Enlightenment side.

-- Shown Their Work: Rushdie studied history at Cambridge so his books tend to be pretty well researched and quite knowledgable about various societies.
+- Shown Their Work: Rushdie studied history at Cambridge so his books tend to be pretty well researched and quite knowledgeable about various societies.
 For The Enchantress of Florence, he also put a bibliography at the end for readers to reference.

 - Sophisticated as Hell: His prose can be lucid and stately but also features a lot of Precision F-Strike, Cluster F-Bomb and other 20th-21st Century slang.

 - Viewers Are Geniuses: Not afraid to discuss existentialist philosophy, quantum mechanics or arthouse films in his novels.